Skip to content

 Pedantic index signatures in TypeScript 4.1

-TypeScript 4.1 beta was announced recently, and it introduces many new and exciting features.
-While I won't pretend to understand (yet) what you will be able to do with template literal types (people have built a JSON parser on type level with this already 🤯) or recursive conditional types, I'm pretty sure I will be using pedantic index signature checks whenever I can.
+TypeScript 4.1 beta was announced recently (opens in a new window), and it introduces many new and exciting features.
+While I won’t pretend to understand (yet) what you will be able to do with template literal types (opens in a new window) (people have built a JSON parser (opens in a new window) on type level with this already 🤯) or recursive conditional types (opens in a new window), I’m pretty sure I will be using pedantic index signature checks (opens in a new window) whenever I can.

 What is wrong with index signatures